kbuma/scalesci-demo/infrastructure/README.md

 1. Set up your k8s cluster, install helm client and configure it for your cluster.

-    The following instructions assume:
-    - that you've set up your KUBECONFIG
-    - that you've created a k8s namespace called `scalesci`

 2. Create and tag image from the provided `Dockerfile`.
-We'll assume it's tagged as `scalesci-demo:latest`.

 3. Upload the image to a registry and tag it.
-We'll assume the registry alias is `scalesci`

 4. Copy the `config.yaml` to `values.yaml`